an-prata/webby/README.md

 # webby
 Web server with some logging and whatever else I end up adding.
 To use just put all your website into the `/srv/webby/website` directory, for each directory located within if it contains an `index.html` file that will be served for requests to the directory, e.g. `https://an-prata.it/` serves the file `/srv/webby/website/index.html`.
 For serving HTTPS requests you can add paths to your certificate and key files in the config.
+I also added this funny thing I'm calling dead responses, I was getting a couple bot probing requests on my server and thought it would be funny to redirect those requests back onto the client requesting them.
+This way on the slim chance they're vulnrable to their own attack they might just shoot themselves in the foot :D.

 ## Installing
 I maintain an AUR package for webby: